ctimmons/cs_utilities/Utilities.Sql/SQL Server/Make - Description.md

 Microsoft's names for these different types are ambiguous.
 They call user-defined scalar types "alias types", and CLR types "user-defined types".
 MS did manage to correctly name user-defined table types.
 Here's a table to add to the confusion:

-Official MS Term   | How It Appears in SSMS     | Unambiguous Name That I Insist On Using
+Official MS Term   | How It Appears in SSMS     | Unambiguous Name and Abbreviation That I Insist On Using
 ------------------------|-------------------------|-------------------------
-Alias Type              | User-Defined Data Type  | User-Defined Scalar Type User-Defined Type       | User-Defined Type       | User-Defined CLR Type User-Defined Table Type | User-Defined Table Type | User-Defined Table Type
+Alias Type              | User-Defined Data Type  | User-Defined Scalar Type (UDST) User-Defined Type       | User-Defined Type       | User-Defined CLR Type (UDCT) User-Defined Table Type | User-Defined Table Type | User-Defined Table Type (UDTT)

 I use the unambiguous names both in the code and this document.

 I did not include support for user-defined CLR types.
 I've never met a DBA who allows CLR types or CLR assemblies in their database, so I've never had a chance to use them in my code.
 That might change in the future (see section "5.
 FUTURE ENHANCEMENTS" below).

 User-defined scalar types (UDST) are a nice idea, but SQL Server's implementation is broken.
 SQL Server provides CREATE TYPE and DROP TYPE statements, but no corresponding ALTER TYPE statement.
 The programmer must manually drop or alter any object or table type that references the UDST before the UDST's definition can be changed.
 This makes it difficult - verging on impossible, especially on large tables - to change a UDST's definition.
 As a result, this make algorithm doesn't support UDSTs because they're just too painful to work with.
 See Aaron Bertrand's blog entry for a [reality check on UDSTs](http://sqlblog.com/blogs/aaron_bertrand/archive/2009/10/14/bad-habits-to-kick-using-alias-types.aspx).
+TL;DR: Don't ever use UDSTs.

 That leaves user-defined table types (UDTT).
 They suffer from the same limitations as UDSTs, but UDTTs are much more useful.
 UDTTs allow multiple rows to be sent as a single parameter to a stored procedure via ADO.Net calls.
 Speaking as a database programmer, this is a *great* feature.
 This algorithm *does* support user-defined table types, as long as they don't reference user-defined scalar types or CLR types.